 Clinical signs consistent with excessive grooming/scratching and/or self-mutilation were observed in the adult mouse, rat and rabbit, and in the juvenile rat and dog.
 It remains unclear whether the apparent self-mutilation is an extension of the excessive grooming or a separate behavioural effect.
 It is primarily in the juvenile animals that the actual behaviour of excessive grooming was observed; otherwise, it was generally inferred from the injuries.
 Mortality due to skin lesions attributed to excessive grooming was observed at 60 mg/kg and higher in repeated-dose toxicity studies in mice.
 Deaths or morbidity occurred in rats after severe clinical signs including excessive grooming and self-mutilation in males given 100 mg/kg and higher and in females given 30 mg/kg and higher.
 In the carcinogenicity study in the mouse, similar clinical signs including loss of fore-hind limbs and loss of digits were observed at doses of > 3mg/kg/day.
 "Increase in grooming" was observed in adult rats and rabbits in reproductive studies, accompanied by "swelling of limbs" in the rat.
-"Excessive scratching" was observed in a 13-week phototoxicity study in hairless mice.
-Thus, excessive scratching/grooming was observed (or inferred from excoriations and other grooming-related injuries) in adult rats and mice, as well as in juvenile rats and dogs.
+"Excessive scratching" was observed at all doses in studies of the juvenile rat and dog.
+"Excessive grooming" was observed (or inferred from excoriations and other grooming-related injuries) in adult rats and mice, as well as in juvenile rats and dogs.
 The clinical relevance of these data to humans is unknown.